a variety of vegetables and fish with nutrients to eat during menopause

 Inflammation

-As estrogen declines during menopause, fat is redistributed in the body, often settling in your middle – also known as menopause belly.
-Body fat in this area can increase inflammation.
-Progesterone, a natural anti-inflammatory hormone, also decreases throughout the menopausal transition.
-So as both hormones decrease, the risk for chronic inflammation can increase.
-Some menopause symptoms, like hot flashes, joint pain, and mood swings, are often linked to inflammation.
-An anti-inflammatory diet rich in omega-3 fatty acids and antioxidants may be helpful.
+As estrogen levels decline during menopause, fat is redistributed in the body, often settling in your middle — also known as menopause belly.
+This belly fat can increase inflammation.
+Progesterone, a hormone that fights inflammation naturally, also decreases throughout the menopause transition.

 Food ideas: Fatty fish, like salmon and tuna, berries, and leafy greens.